openvinotoolkit/openvino/inference-engine/README.md

 - Internal JIT GEMM implementation is used by default.
 - To switch to OpenBLAS\* implementation, use `GEMM=OPENBLAS` option and `BLAS_INCLUDE_DIRS` and `BLAS_LIBRARIES` cmake options to specify path to OpenBLAS headers and library, for example use the following options on CentOS\*: `-DGEMM=OPENBLAS -DBLAS_INCLUDE_DIRS=/usr/include/openblas -DBLAS_LIBRARIES=/usr/lib64/libopenblas.so.0`
 - To switch to optimized MKL-ML\* GEMM implementation, use `GEMM=MKL` and `MKLROOT` cmake options to specify path to unpacked MKL-ML with `include` and `lib` folders, for example use the following options: `-DGEMM=MKL -DMKLROOT=<path_to_MKL>`.
 MKL-ML\* package can be downloaded [here](https://github.com/intel/mkl-dnn/releases/download/v0.17/mklml_lnx_2019.0.1.20180928.tgz)

+- OpenMP threading is used by default.
+To build Inference Engine with TBB threading, set `-DTHREADING=TBB` option.

+- To build Python API wrapper, use -DENABLE_PYTHON=ON option.
+To specify exact Python version, use the following options: `-DPYTHON_EXECUTABLE=`which python3.6` -DPYTHON_LIBRARY=/usr/lib/x86_64-linux-gnu/libpython3.6m.so -DPYTHON_INCLUDE_DIR=/usr/include/python3.6`

 - To switch on/off the CPU and GPU plugins, use `cmake` options `-DENABLE_MKL_DNN=ON/OFF` and `-DENABLE_CLDNN=ON/OFF`.

 ## Build on Windows\* Systems: